How to create a low maintenance garden

 Lawns (or alternatives to them)

-Seven steps to a low-maintenance lawn;
+Nine steps to a low-maintenance lawn;

 - Let the grass grow long.
 Consider keeping a small area of short grass in the most formal area of garden but reduce the amount of cutting in other areas.
 Experiment with different frequencies of cut; some parts may be acceptable with being mown just once a fortnight, while some ‘wilder’ areas could be left unmown between March and September.
 Introduce a sense of purpose to long grass by mowing a path through the centre or a strip at the edge.
 You can even add interest by introducing wildflower plug plants into the sward.